XinFinOrg/Docs-Kramaa/docs/index.md

 ﻿# **About Kramaa**

 Kramaa is a Singapore based technology company converging latest technologies in the blockchain, IoT, and analytics.
-The Company has created a blockchain based application ("The platform") for IoT identities linked to physical assets on XinFin's proven hybrid blockchain architecture.
-The platform securely integrates physical assets & IoT devices through blockchain, smart contracts & firmware for creating the digital identity, provenance, authentication, e-commerce, supply chain and finance.
-Industry applications for the platform include smart cities, pharma, packaging, logistics, fashion / luxury, food & beverages, precious metals and jewelry.
+The company has created a blockchain based application ("The platform") for IoT identities linked to physical assets on XinFin's proven hybrid blockchain architecture.
+The platform securely integrates physical assets and IoT devices through blockchain, smart contracts, and firmware for creating the digital identity, provenance, authentication, e-commerce, supply chain, and finance.
+Industry applications for the platform include smart cities, pharma, packaging, logistics, fashion / luxury, food & beverages, precious metals, and jewelry.

 ![overview](/assets/overview.jpg)